HBPMedical/portal-backend/README.md

 * PORTAL_DB_PASSWORD: Password to use when connecting to the portal database.

 #### EXTERNAL SERVICES ###
-* EXAREME_URL: URL to Exareme server.
-Default is "http://localhost:9090" .
 * EXAREME2_URL: URL to Exareme2 server.
 Default is "http://localhost:5000" .

 #### KEYCLOAK ###